About DiMeo Farms

 "Growing blueberries and caring for blueberry plants the old fashioned way is something I have done since both my grandfather and father started teaching me when I was just a little boy.
 I am passionate about carrying forward part of our family's blueberry growing legacy of using old fashioned blueberry farming methods.
 Always know your farmer and where your food comes from.
 Remember, you are your own best farmer and can easily grow your own organic berries at home in your garden, edible landscaping or in pots."

 We work hard on our New Jersey family farms to cultivate the best blueberries, bearing-size blueberry plants, large mature blueberry bushes, happy DiMeo blueberry plants customers an expert berry farmer solutions for our berry plant customers not only in commercial blueberry fields, but home berry plant gardens, u-pick blueberry farms, fruit wineries, edible landscape designs or backyard blueberry gardening all across America.
-We also sell and ship thorness raspberry plants, thornless blackberry plants, strawberry plants, cranberry bushes, and aronia berry plants which are the healthiest super berries on the planet.
+We also sell raspberry plants (thornless), blackberry plants (thornless), strawberry plants collection, cranberry bushes and aronia berry plants which are the healthiest super berries on the planet.
 Start eating organic aronia berries in your daily fruit diet for antioxidants and cancer-fighting benefits.

 Anthony DiMeo III and Helene of DiMeo Blueberry Plants Nursery who generously sponsored the Hammonton Blueberry Festival.
 The blueberry festival in Hammonton can drew thousands of blueberry lovers.
 Our blueberries farm has happy DiMeo Farms blueberry plant customers from all across America who drive (or fly) out to visit our family blueberry farms to meet with a DiMeo blueberry farmer.
 Over the years we have always been a trusted source for the media who has featured both Grandmom and Grandpop DiMeo as we connected with home gardeners who buy certified blueberry plants direct from our family blueberry farm.